vnegrisolo/vnegrisolo.github.io/_posts/postgresql/2017-12-18-elegant-sql-queries.md

 ## Intro

-For sharing purposes I'm using the same model structure as defined on my previous post [Generate fake data using SQL][blog-sql-generate-fake-data] so please if you want to follow this on your local PostgreSQL DB please go to that post and create the tables: `users`, `posts` and `comments`.
+For sharing purposes I'm using the same model structure as defined on my previous post [Generate fake data using SQL][sql-gen-fake-data] so please if you want to follow this on your local PostgreSQL DB please go to that post and create the tables: `users`, `posts` and `comments`.
 Then you can generate some fake data.
 I am using PostgreSQL 10.1.

 ## 1st: Fetch users with its posts count